Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge

-In this experiment, we emphasize the importance of spatio-temporal consistency by comparing models with and without position encoding using a real-life dataset, which is shown in Figure~\ref{fig:The importance of position encoding}.
-Compared with Figure~\ref{fig:comparative experiments}, there is little difference in output $y$ forecasting under the same operation condition.
-However, the predicted state variables without adaptive position encoding are not as accurate as the model with it.
-A similar situation appears in Test 2.
-The volatility of all the predicted variables, including latent variables and output, is greater than that of the model with position encoding, especially in actual fuel forecasting.
-The bias between field data and predicted actual fuel in Figure~\ref{fig:test2 real-life without position} is much greater than that in Figure~\ref{fig:330MW real data for new}.

-Table~\ref{tab:Evaluation metrics of experiments in real-life dataset without position encoding} shows the evaluation metrics of experiments in the real-life dataset without adaptive position encoding.
-Compared with Table~\ref{Evaluation metrics of the real-life dataset}, Test 1 with or without position encoding has similar performance.
-Nevertheless, the generalization of the model without adaptive position encoding in Test 2 is worse compared to the model performance in Table~\ref{Evaluation metrics of the real-life dataset}.
-For example, the MSE in $y$ forecasting without adaptive position encoding almost triples compared with the model with adaptive position encoding.
+Table~\ref{tab:Evaluation metrics of experiments in real-life dataset without position encoding} shows the evaluation metrics of Test 1 and Test 2 without adaptive position encoding.
+Compared with Table~\ref{Evaluation metrics of the real-life dataset}, there is a slight decrease in the output forecasting and variable estimation, indicating the effectiveness of spatio-temporal consistency.
+Whereas, the difference is not remarkable.
+In contrast, the generalization of STCIM without adaptive position encoding in Test 2 is worse compared to the performance of STCIM in Table~\ref{Evaluation metrics of the real-life dataset}.
+For example, the MSE in $y$ forecasting without adaptive position encoding almost triples compared with STCIM with adaptive position encoding.
 The improvement of generalization benefits from adaptive position encoding.
 By position encoding, the features are endowed with additional information, which improves the expressiveness of STCIM.